frc3566/FRC-3566-Docs/README.md

 Built with Mkdoc.
 [See their site for maintainance guide：https://www.mkdocs.org/](https://www.mkdocs.org/).

 Make an account on [Read the Docs](https://readthedocs.org/) to manage the hosted website.
+Normally changes are automatically synced.

 # Index